Frequently Asked Questions

 What happens if I have a faulty product?

-If you think your product may be faulty you will need to contact your local Euronics store who delivered the item to you, or the Customer Care team on 01264-320504 or at firstname.lastname@example.org who will initially look at resolving the issue.
-If the issue cannot be resolved and the product is less than 28 days old, the product can be returned at our cost and a replacement appliance or full refund will be arranged.
-If you have had the product for over 28 days you will need to contact your local Euronics store who delivered the item to you, or the Customer Care team on 01264-320504 or at email@example.com who will help you arrange an engineer visit
+If you think your product may be faulty you will need to contact your local Euronics store who delivered the item to you, or the Customer Care team on 01264 320504 or at email@example.com who will initially look at resolving the issue.
+If you have had the product for over 28 days, you will need to contact your local Euronics store who delivered the item to you.
+Alternatively, you can either call or email the Customer Care team on the details above to arrange an engineer visit.

 Do you have a price match policy?

-Selected stores can offer a price match policy against AO, Argos, Currys, John Lewis, Richer Sounds, Hughes, Crampton & Moore and Harry Garlick against models advertised on Euronics.co.uk.
-Price match is only available as an instore offer and is not available for online purchases.
+Selected stores can offer a price match policy against AO, Amazon.co.uk*, Argos, BOX, Bunny Appliance Warehouse (Appliance City), Crampton & Moore, Currys, Martin Dawes, John Lewis, Reliant (Beyond Television), Richer Sounds, Hughes, Crampton & Moore and Harry Garlick (Electrical Discount UK), against models advertised on Euronics.co.uk.
+Price match is only available as an in-store offer and is not available for online purchases.
 Euronics stores reserve the right to refuse to price match.
-You must obtain photographic evidence or screen-shots of the price advertised by our listed competitors.
+You must obtain photographic evidence or screenshots of the price advertised by our listed competitors.
 The Euronics price match policy includes discount codes the listed competitors may be offering.
 The matching product must be brand new and in the original sealed box and must be sold with a specified comparable guarantee.
-The matching product must be identical and the model number verified, the matching product must be in stock with the competitor and available for delivery within 72 hours.
+The matching product must be identical, and the model number verified, the matching product must be in stock with the competitor and available for delivery within 72 hours.
 The price match policy is only available when you actually order the product and is not applicable once the sale has taken place.
 The policy is non-transferable and not available on any other products that are not advertised on Euronics.co.uk.
-The price match policy is limited to one use per consumer/household per month.
+The price match policy is limited to one use per consumer/household per month. * Brand Storefronts (1) and sold by Amazon.co.uk only (2).
+1 - Brand Storefronts defined as an agency product advertised on the Amazon Store brand page where the product is sold and fulfilled by Amazon.
+2 – Sold by Amazon.co.uk defined as brand-new product sold by Amazon.co.uk and fulfilled by Amazon.co.uk.

 Do I need a specific plug for my cooker?